Wilhelm leaned back from his desk and exhaled. He had done it.

 He rose in a panic, knocking into his table and jostling his now failed creation, when the door opened and his breath caught in his throat.
 The candle on the table guttered.

 Wilhelm nodded, suddenly unable to speak.
 He ran a hand through his shaggy hair and smoothed his rumpled shirt.
-The silence was deafening, and he felt completely vulnerable without the chorus of tick-tocking in the background.
+The silence was deafening, leaving him completely vulnerable without the chorus of tick-tocking in the background.
 He cleared his throat and tried to regain some composure.

 “W-wilhelm.
 Please continue.
 What is wrong with the watch?”